lukescott/es-type-hinting/README.md

 ### Overview

-This proposal introduces type hinting.

-Inspired by types in Go.
-Similar to flow or TypeScript, but uses WSP (SP / HTAB) ` ` instead of a colon `:`.

-### Prior Art:
-Type Hinting:
-* Closure Compiler
-* JSDoc

-Type Checking/Annotations:
-* Flow
-* TypeScript
-* ActionScript
-* Closure Compiler
+The goal of this proposal is to provide a syntactic mechanism for type hinting in ECMAScript.
+With inspiration from Go, it propses that type hints are placed after the thing they are modifying, but using only white-space (SP / HTAB) as a separator.
+This is different to most existing proposals and implementations which use a colon `:` as a separator.

 ### Examples ###